Keybby/ihm-keyboard/rapports/final/3_design.typ

 #bullet("Realistic representation")[We wanted the user to be able to visualize their creation layer by layer, by opposition to current keyboards that allow either visualization of each key by clicking on a key or like real keyboards by putting several characters on a key touch.
 To select the layer, the user will click on the bottom left.
 This configuration allows the user to visualize clearly to which keyboard they gain access to by clicking on which modifier.]

-#bullet("Recognition over recall")[To configure the keycode associated to a key, the user will double click on it, which is standard practice for interacting with an object in computer software.]
+#bullet("Recognition over recall")[To configure the keycode associated to a key, the user will double-click on it, which is standard practice for interacting with an object in computer software.]

 //  However, this functionality should be hinted at too to avoid confusion.

-#bullet("Emphasis on personalization")[The user will be able to modify the sizes of the keys, their rotations etc on a side menu to the right and as an extension might also be able to import keys with a custom shape.]
+#bullet("Emphasis on personalization")[The user will be able to modify the sizes of the keys, their rotations etc. on a side menu to the right and as an extension might also be able to import keys with a custom shape.]

 #bullet("Important actions on the top")[A menu would be added to the top.
-In this menu, the user would be able to add a key, move a key(s), import a JSON configuration file, export the current representation of the current design and export the current design as an svg file.]
+In this menu, the user would be able to add a key, move a key(s), import a JSON configuration file, export the current representation of the current design and export the current design as a svg file.]

 #bullet("Feedback and Affordance through a set of comprehensive tools")[The different actions available at one time on the main view of the software should be represented by a set of tools visible at any time.
 These tools should visibly imply the actions available to the user as well as the one they currently have selected.]